jenglund/rlship-tools/HOW_TO_FIX_TESTS_2.md

 3. Fixed temporary table creation in schema handling tests

-## Remaining Issues

-1. Fix the `not-null constraint` issue in the `tribes` table - there's a null value in the `metadata` column being inserted during tests
+4. Fixed the `not-null constraint` issue in the `tribes` table:

-2. Continue testing all backend functionality with improved schema handling
+   - Updated fixture creation in `fixtures.go` to use valid JSON objects for metadata
+   - Fixed test models to include proper metadata fields
+   - Ensured all tribe creation functions initialize metadata properly

+5. Fixed context cancellation issues:
+   - Updated repository methods to use the context from SchemaContext properly
+   - Fixed methods like `ShareWithTribe`, `UnshareWithTribe`, `GetListShares`, `GetSharedTribes`
+   - Properly propagated context through transaction management

+## Current Status

+✅ All PostgreSQL repository tests are now passing

+## Next Steps

+1. Run the full test suite to identify any remaining issues
+2. Improve test cleanup to properly remove test schemas
+3. Enhance error handling for edge cases
+4. Review and update documentation to reflect the new schema handling approach

 ## How to Fix